Shubhamgupta171/HFT_Trade_CLI/HFT_trading_CLI/README.md

 The application provides a command-line interface with the following options:

-1. Place Order - Create new market or limit orders
+1. Place Order - Create a new market or limit order by specifying the details.

-2. Cancel Order - Cancel existing orders by ID
+2.Cancel Order - Cancel an existing order by providing its ID.

-3. Modify Order - Update price/quantity of existing orders
+3.Modify Order - Update the price or quantity of an existing order.

-4. Get Order Book - View current market depth
+4.Get Order Book - View the current market order book.

-5. View Current Positions - Check open positions
+5.View Current Positions - Check your open trading positions.

-6. Subscribe to Order Book Updates - Real-time market data
+6.Subscribe to Order Book Updates - Receive real-time updates about the market.

-7. Exit
+7.Exit - Quit the application.

 ## Performance Features